On March 31, 2012 my grandson rode “The Smithsonian Carousel”

-In 1990s Tina’s dogs entered the rare breed world as Shilohs Shepherds, named for the kennel of origin.
+In 1990s, Tina’s dogs entered the rare breed world as Shiloh Shepherds, named for the kennel of origin.
 She wrote the Shiloh Shepherd Breed Standard.
 You can view it by clicking on this link

 The Shiloh Shepherd is still under development but stands as a model of what pure breeding is all about.

-My grandson Rohan was exuberant when he saw those gracious, amiable and gentle super intelligent Shiloh Shepherds and from the way he got all agitated we understood that he wanted to pet them.
+My grandson Rohan was exuberant when he saw those gracious, amiable and gentle super intelligent Shiloh Shepherds and got all agitated and we understood that he wanted to pet them.

 The owners of the Shiloh Shepherds were glad when I asked them permission to photograph them with their pets.
 Kevin the owner of Ender was happy and eager to allow my grandson Rohan to pet his Ender.